 Once one or more alternate projects are identified, FEMA will review the scope of work for the projects and approve them individually.
 Each project will have to go through its own EHP review process.
 That review will not impact work already begun on other roads or other alternate projects that have already been approved.

-The Federal Highway Administration is providing $6.5 million to build a temporary road over inundated portions of Highway 132.
+The Federal Highway Administration is providing up to $6.5 million to restore access over inundated portions of Highway 132.
 That amount is expected to cover the cost of the project.